kanshin/CakeSmarty/README.md

 * Just put the directory into the plugin directory (ROOT/plugins or ROOT/app/plugins).
 * The name of directory is whatever you like. "smarty" is recommended.
 * Smarty library is bundled in the package.

+## How to use

+In your AppController, add:

+	public $view = 'Smarty.Smarty';

+The SmartyView is placed in *plugins/smarty*, the first part is the name of plugin itself and the second part is the name of View system.
+If you change the name of plugin, change the first part as such.

+Template fils should be placed in views directory, just as you used to do.
+Default extension is .html, which you can change.

+If it cannot find smarty view file, and there are CakePHP template file (.ctp), it delegate the work to default view renderer.
+It means you can mix Smarty View Template and default View Template.

+Because SmartyView is inherited from ThemeView, you can safely use theme with Smarty.

 ## Smarty tags and modifiers for CakePHP